Long QT Syndrome

 Long QT syndrome can be:

-- congenital, which means it's inherited and the baby has the condition at birth
+- congenital, which means it's inherited as a gene change and the baby has the condition at birth

 - acquired, which means the child develops it later.
-Children may develop long QT syndrome from some types of medicines.
+Causes include some types of medicines and electrolyte imbalances.

 Congenital long QT syndrome can be treated, but it can't be "cured" and won't go away on its own.
 Acquired long QT syndrome usually stops if the cause (like certain medicines) goes away.

-Long QT syndrome can affect people of all ages but is sometimes more serious in children.
+Long QT syndrome can affect people of all ages, but is sometimes more serious in children.
+Because congenital QT syndrome is inherited, other family members may also have it.

 How Is Long QT Syndrome Diagnosed?

-- do an ECG to check how the heart is beating
+- an ECG to check how the heart is beating

 How Is Long QT Syndrome Treated?

-Long QT syndrome often can be treated with a medicine called a beta blocker.
+Often doctors can treat long QT syndrome with medicines called beta blockers.
 Beta blockers help the heart beat more slowly.

-Sometimes kids have to have a small device called a defibrillator implanted under their skin.
+Sometimes kids need a small device called a defibrillator implanted under their skin.
 If a child has a dangerous heart rhythm, the device can reset the heart back into a normal rhythm.

 For children who have congenital long QT syndrome, treatment usually won't make the QT interval shorter.
-But it can lower the risk of life-threatening abnormal heart rhythms and fainting.
+But it can lower the risk of dangerous heart rhythms and fainting.

-Some kids can participate in sports, but only under the careful guidance of a cardiologist.
+Some kids can play sports, but only under the careful guidance of a cardiologist.
 Check with your cardiologist to find out which activities your child should avoid and which ones are safe to do.